23 April 2018

 Our customers sometimes need to capture parts with no texture and repetitive geometry, for example, gears and turbines.
 This article will provide some tips and tricks, allowing to 3D-scan such objects in the most efficient way.

 Use the right background

-We are here to help!
-If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
+Our team is here to help!
+If you have any questions or issues, please do not hesitate to contact us by emailing firstname.lastname@example.org or by clicking on the "Submit a request" button at the bottom right side of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.

 Was this article helpful?